samuelroland/plx/README.md

 1. You can try to do the exo and make the checks in PLX to pass.
 If you do little mistakes, the diff system will show you where the output is incorrect.
     ![demo-course-diff.png](imgs/demo-course-diff.png)
+1. You can leave the exo with the `Esc` key or by clicking on the course name at the top.
+You can go the Home with the dedicated button at the top left.

 At this point, if all these situations are working, PLX is fully working on your machine.